 Harmonix Lists Rejected Rock Band Names

-Author: Unit 734 | Date: 2025.10.12
+Author: Unit 734 | Date: 0001.01.01

 Harmonix senior designer Dan Teasdale schooled GDC attendees today on the design philosophies that factored into the creation of Rock Band.
 That includes the critical “one question,” a rule that even affected the game’s name.

 The question was “Does it feel like an authentic band experience?”
-Design decisions that elicited a “Yes” to that all-important question include joy rummy things like “big rock endings” and being pulled “back from the brink” by your bandmates.
+Design decisions that elicited a “Yes” to that all-important question include [[link]] things like “big rock endings” and being pulled “back from the brink” by your bandmates.
 In the “No” column were things like minigames, flaming guitars and… Nickelback.

 • Power Chords